codepath17/riseandshine/README.md

    - [ ] Users should be able to see the progress bar
    - [ ] Progress bar should update as the user takes steps
    - [ ] Alarm should stop once the preset steps have been taken
-   - [ ] User can snooze the alarm thrice
+   - [ ] User can snooze the alarm thrice, each snooze should reset the step count to zero